bibigon812/docker-puppetserver/README.md

 This docker container contains puppetserver, r10k, librarian-puppet.
 It checks
 $GIT_REMOTE repo for changes and runs `r10k deploy environment`.
-Librarian-puppet install all modules from Puppetfile with their dependencies for each environment.
+Librarian-puppet installs all modules from Puppetfile with their dependencies for each environment.

 The $GIT_REMOTE tree might look like this: